zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_fibers.rst

 Fiber Scheduling Algorithm
 --------------------------

-The nanokernel's scheduler selects the highest priority executable fiber to be the current context, if possible.
-If multiple executable fibers of that priority are available the scheduler chooses the one that has been waiting longest.
+Whenever possible, the nanokernel's scheduler selects the highest priority executable fiber to be the current context.
+When multiple executable fibers of that priority are available, the scheduler chooses the one that has been waiting longest.

-If no executable fibers exist the scheduler selects the current task to be the current context.
-In a nanokernel application the current task is the background task, while in a microkernel application it is the current task selected by the microkernel's scheduler.
+When no executable fibers exist, the scheduler selects the current task to be the current context.
+The current task selected depends upon whether the application is a nanokernel application or a microkernel application.
+In nanokernel applications, the current task is always the background task.
+In microkernel applications, the current task is the current task selected by the microkernel's scheduler.
 The current task is always executable.

-Once a fiber becomes the current context it remains scheduled for execution by the nanokernel until one of the following occurs:
+Once a fiber becomes the current context, it remains scheduled for execution by the nanokernel until one of the following occurs:

 * The fiber is supplanted by another thread because it calls a kernel API